CoLRev-Environment/colrev/docs/source/user_resources/2_1_problem_formulation.rst

 ..
    (**TODO: link to resources/classifications/ideally a database overview**).

+It can also be useful to check prior (related) reviews.
+This can help to justify the need for a new review paper and it can inform several decisions, such as the search terms and databases to be covered.

-Once the objective, review type, etc. are specified, the CoLRev project can be initialized.
+Once the initial objectives and review type are specified, the CoLRev project can be initialized using the ``colrev init`` operation.

-With the ``colrev init`` operation, the required directories and files, including the git history, are set up.
-Ideally, the selected review type is passed as a parameter (as described `here <2_1_problem_formulation/init.html>`_).
-With this parameter, ``colrev init`` creates a ``settings.json`` file containing reasonable defaults for the review type.
-For example, a theoretical review may involve an emergent data analysis and synthesis approach, while a meta-analysis will involve a structured data extraction and a PRISMA flow chart for transparent reporting.
+In most cases, activities related to the problem formulation step will continue after initializing the repository.
+The specification of plans for the review project may lead to the development of a review protocol.

-The review objective and additional details can be added to the ``data/paper.md`` file.
+As a best practice recommendation, we suggest to keep notes on he review objective etc. in the ``data/paper.md`` file.
-This file may also serve as the review protocol and evolve into the final review manuscript.
+This document may also serve as the review protocol and evolve into the final review manuscript.
-Once the CoLRev repository has been initialized, members of the review team can be provided with access to a shared remote repository as explained in the `collaboration section <3_collaboration.html>`_.
+Review protocols often involve the following:

+- Sharing the repository with your team (see `instructions <3_collaboration.html>`_).
+- Refining the review objectives and the characteristics of the review.
+- Defining focal concepts of the review.
+- Developing a search strategy and testing it.
+- If prior reviews were found, make plans to add their samples to the review project.

 ..
    - working hypothesis: differences between review types primarily manifest in the data stage (in the other steps, it is mostly a question of parameters)
    - Indicate that different forms of `data <2_6_data/data.html>`data analysis are activated by the selected review types  (per default)
    - mention settings (but do not display complete settings.json, which is too long?)

+.. collapse:: References

+   **Classifications of literature review types**

+   Paré, G., Trudel, M. C., Jaana, M., & Kitsiou, S. (2015).
+Synthesizing information systems knowledge: A typology of literature reviews.
+Information & Management, 52(2), 183-199. `link <https://www.sciencedirect.com/science/article/abs/pii/S0378720614001116>`_

 .. toctree::
    :maxdepth: 3